drcmda/react-contextual/PITFALLS.md

 A context provider will re-render its sub-tree every time it changes.
 It is a component after all.
 If you plan to wrap your app in a provider like you would normally do with something like redux you need to be aware of it.

+react-contextual prevents its store from re-rendering its contents, which remain reactive of course.
+You use it in the same way you use reduxes `Provider`.

 ### Consuming context will trigger render

-A context consumer will trigger a render, even if the state is the same.
-It gets more complex if you're reading from several consumers or your component just happens to be in a sub-tree whose context isn't of particular interest.
+A context consumer will trigger a re-render even if the state is the same.
+It gets more complex if you are reading from several consumers or your component happens to be in a sub-tree whose context is not of particular interest.

 react-contextuals selects state, [similar to reduxes connect](https://github.com/drcmda/react-contextual/blob/master/API.md#subscribe), simply make your component a `React.PureComponent` and it will only render if the particular state it selected has changed, even if is nested into multiple consumers.

 ## Nesting

-Used raw the api will cause heavy nesting, every time you tap into a consumers value.
+Used raw the api will cause heavy nesting, every time you tap into a consumers value, and worse if you have to read out many.

 ### Used raw